makketmail/fruit-basket-csv/README.md

 This command will generate fruit-basket.jar in target folder

+(I have already created this and copied to the build folder)

-II) Run Application from command line (Required Java 1.6 or later)
+II) Run Application from command line (Requires Java 1.6 or later)
 --------------------------------------------
 ```
 java -jar fruit-basket.jar basket.csv